 Equipment Available at UW-Madison

-Please note that DesignLab does not offer any equipment checkout or recording space.
+Please note that DesignLab does not offer any equipment checkout.
 Below is a list of places on campus where you can checkout equipment

-College Library provides UW-Madison students, faculty, and staff access to a variety of equipment for making videos.
+College Library provides UW-Madison students, faculty, and staff access to a variety of equipment for making audio projects.
 Equipment checkout is done at College Library’s Second Floor Service Desk (right next to DesignLab!) any time the library is open.